Yinghanghang/WordleGame/README.md

 # WordleGame

 The player has six chances to guess the word correctly, and after each guess, the game provides feedback:
-A correct letter and correct position of the letter will make it green A correct letter but wrong position will make it yellow An incorrect letter will make it gray
+A correct letter and correct position of the letter will make it green; A correct letter but wrong position will make it yellow; An incorrect letter will make it gray